infosec-lab/backsense/FINAL_RELEASE_VERIFICATION.md

 **BackSense v2.0.0** - Professional SSRF Detection for Modern Web Applications

 *Built with ❤️ for the security community*
-*Protected with 🔒 for enterprise deployment*
+*Optimized with ⚡ for enterprise deployment*